mbridak/WinterFieldDayLogger/README.md

 ## Changes since last release

+Removed use of BeautifulSoup and lxml.
+Migrated to xmltodict.

 WFDA preferres `DG` as the mode indicator for digital.

 Changed the RAC sections for 2023.
 Thanks for the heads up WB8ERJ!